azuredevops-infra/terraform-configurations/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- Platform Engineering Team
-- Infrastructure Team

-## 📞 Support

-For issues and questions:
-- Create an issue in this repository
-- Contact the Platform Engineering team
-- Check the troubleshooting section above

 ---

 **Note**: This module is designed for production use but always review and test configurations in a development environment first.